freelan-developers/teapot/docs/source/index.rst

 No reason really.
 I just don't like spending too much time finding catchy names.

 .. note:: I realized, a bit too late, that "The Tea Party" is also a (famous ?) politic movement in the U.S.A: I absolutely have no idea what they stand for nor do I actually care about it.
-Unless their goal is to ease the compilation of third-party softwares, we probably have nothing in common.
+Unless their goal is to ease the compilation of third-party softwares, we are completely unrelated.

 What's next ?
 =============